kallaway/100-days-of-code/r2-html-log.md

 **R2D16, September 23rd, 2020**
 Kept tweaking a bit more with stylings and managed to implement the JavaScript code for deleting entries from the table, implemented it on a weird fugly way at first, and then a friend told me of a simpler way with Element.closest().
 I have finally finished a basic CRUD in a web project which is a first for me.
 Now I only have to make the data persist in some way, so it might be a good time to start learning how to do it on Node.
 Althought I want to keep learning JavaScript since my current understanding of it is kind of bogus.
 Also learned a bit about Math, Number and String in JavaScript, as well as how includes(), trim(), split(), toUpperCase() toLowerCase() and a bunch of other methods work in JavaScript and comparing the similarities it has with Java which is the language I am most familiar with.

+**R2D17, September 24th, 2020**
+Keep going through the basics of JavaScript, today was templatized strings, and how to create Objects and assign them properties and methods.

+**R2D18, September 25th, 2020**
+Got an intro into Function Context in JavaScript, how to add properties and methods to objects, and nested objects.
+And also learned that JSON meant 'Java Script Object Notation'.
+I have used JSON files before in Java, but never bothered to learn where the format came from.
+Watched a couple of videos on how JavaScript handles Control Flow statements, and the different logical comparators it uses.
+Pretty basic stuff, but I'm trying to advance this with baby steps even thought I know how most of these stuff are handled already.